Jsparrow/jsparrow.github.io/rule-template.md

 ::: warning Requirements (Optional)
 (optional) Java 9 (only add Java version 9 or above here)

-(optional) Are classpath entries required? -> Specify specify which one.
+(optional) Are classpath entries required? -> Specify which one.
 See example below:
 Activation of this rule requires the following classpath entries to be present:
 * (fully qualified name)

-(optional) Does the rule only work with a specific type (e.g., it only works on org.slf4j.Logger and no other Logger)? -> state that as a requirement!
+(optional) Does the rule only work with a specific type on a third-party library (e.g., it only works on org.slf4j.Logger and no other Logger)? -> state that as a requirement!
 See example below:
-Works on the following types and implementations of them:
+This rule works on the following types and implementations of them:
 * (fully qualified name)
 :::